DominikBuchner/apscale/README.md

 The individual modules can also be run the same way.
 A project report will be saved in the project folder as well as an individual report for the individual steps of the pipeline.

-Apscale will output an OTU table, ans ESV table as well as 2 .fasta files which can be used for taxnomic assignment.
-For example, for COI
-BOLDigger (https://github.com/DominikBuchner/BOLDigger) can be used directly with the output of Apscale to assign taxomoy to the OTUs / ESVs.
+Apscale will output an OTU table and an ESV table, as well as two .fasta files, which can be used for taxnomic assignment.
+For example, for COI sequences, BOLDigger (https://github.com/DominikBuchner/BOLDigger) can be used directly with the output of Apscale to assign taxomoy to the OTUs / ESVs using the Barcode of Life Data system (BOLD) database.